slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On future

+*'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*

 Dream big.
 If your dreams don't scare you, they are not big enough.

-> *'Un uomo che vive di ricordi, diventa vecchio.
-Uno che vive di progetti resta giovane.' -- Bruno Munari*

-> *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*
+Anomalies often represent the future but to our eyes they seem strange.

 > *'Anyone who lives within their means suffers from a lack of imagination.' -- Oscar Wilde*

 > *'If you don't imagine, nothing ever happens at all.' -- John Green*

-> *'Life is understood backwards, but must be lived forwards.' -- Kierkegaard*
+> *'Life is understood backwards, but must be lived forwards.' -- Soren Kierkegaard*

-> *'Anomalies often represent the future but to our eyes they seem strange.'*

 > *'Finding a place to die is an important thing to do.' -- Nagasaki*